 - G1 phase (Gap 1) – G1 phase is the phase of the cell between mitosis and initiation of replication of the genetic material of the cell.
 During this phase, the cell is metabolically active and continues to grow without replicating its DNA.

 - S phase (Synthesis) – DNA replication takes place during this phase.
 If the initial quantity of DNA in the cell is denoted as 2N, then after replication it becomes 4N.
-However the number of chromosomes does not vary viz. if the number of chromosomes during G1 phase was 2n, it will remain 2n at the end of S phase.
+However the number of chromosomes does not vary, viz., if the number of chromosomes during G1 phase was 2n, it will remain 2n at the end of S phase.
 The centriole also divides into two centriole pairs in the cells which contain centriole.

 - G2 phase (Gap 2) –During this phase, the RNA, proteins, other macromolecules required for multiplication of cell organelles, spindle formation, and cell growth are produced as the cell prepares to go into the mitotic phase.

-Some cells like cardiac cells in the adult animals do not exhibit division and some other only divide to replace those cells which have been either damaged or lost due to cell death.
-Such cells which do not divide further attain an inactive G0 phase also known as quiescent phase after they exit G1 phase.
+Some cells like cardiac cells in the adult animals do not exhibit division and some others only divide to replace those cells which have been either damaged or lost due to cell death.
+Such cells which do not divide further attain an inactive G0 phase also known as quiescent phase after they exit the G1 phase.
 These cells remain metabolically active but do not divide unless called upon to do so.

 This is the mitotic phase or the phase of the equational division as the cell undergoes a complete reorganization to give birth to a progeny that has the same number of chromosomes as the parent cell.
 The other organelles are also divided equally by the process of cytokinesis which is preceded by mitotic nuclear division.
 The mitotic phase is divided into four overlapping stages:-